-The Nephrology Department specifically addresses the diagnostic classification of kidney disease; in particular the team studies acute and chronic glomerular nephropathies, primitive glomerulonephritis, those secondary to systemic diseases such as lupus eritematodes, scleroderma, amyloidosis, cryoglobulinemia, vasculitis, diabetes, and gout.
+The Nephrology Department diagnoses and treats all kidney-related conditions, including acute and chronic glomerular nephropathies, primary glomerulonephritis, and secondary glomerulonephritis arising from systemic diseases such as lupus erythematodes, scleroderma, amyloidosis, cryoglobulinemia, vasculitis, diabetes, and gout.
 The Department specialists treat over 3,000 patients annually.

 The team performs renal needle biopsies under ultrasound control with subsequent analysis under optical microscopy, immunofluorescence and electron microscopy.

 The Department specialists are also active at Humanitas multidisciplinary meetings, providing council to colleagues from other departments.